Everyone’s always looking to save money on their utility bills, but it just so happens there’s a way to do it when you aren’t even home.

 Whenever you're at home, you want to enjoy a comfortable temperature.
 It's only natural to want your thermostat lower in the summer while you are in the house to appreciate the cool air.

-But in terms of energy efficiency, the best range for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you can stay cool while keeping your energy bill more manageable.
+But the ideal temperature for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+With this adjustment, you can stay cool while still lowering your monthly energy bill.

-If your home is located somewhere a little cooler, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning system isn't working around the clock to keep an empty house cool.
+Depending on the local climate or your home's location, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning won't have to work constantly to provide cooling for a bunch of empty rooms.

 While Sleeping

-For a full night's rest during summer weather, you want a nice cool temperature.
-A great place to start is between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold when you are trying to get some rest.
+For a full night's rest during summer weather, you want your thermostat set at a comfortable temperature.
+You should try and keep things between 68-72 degrees Fahrenheit.
+You won't have to worry about getting too hot or too cold at some point overnight.

 Other Strategies for Lowering Energy Use:

-- Put in a smart thermostat: Trying a smart thermostat in the summer can lower energy costs as it forms temperature schedules according to your lifestyle and personal preferences.
-They can lower the temperature while you are home or sleeping, before allowing it to get a little warmer when the house is empty.
-With reliable brands like the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.
+• Put in a smart thermostat: Trying a smart thermostat in the summer is an excellent way to reduce energy costs since it can plan your temperature adjustments according to your lifestyle and personal preferences.
+It'll take care of making changes while you are home or sleeping, while allowing it to warm up when no one is around.
+Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Florissant and St. Charles home is an effortless way to set the correct temperature no matter where you are.

-- Replace current equipment with a newer HVAC system: A new HVAC system saves money right from the start.
-With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to heat and cool your home.
-Air conditioning installation in [siteinfo field="msa"] is a great way to beat the heat in the summer
+• Replace current equipment with a newer HVAC system: A new HVAC system can save money in the long run.
+If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
+Air conditioning installation in Florissant and St. Charles is a great way to beat the heat in the summer.

-- Schedule annual AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
-By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-Increasing efficiency also limits strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+• Schedule annual AC maintenance: Investing in or ignoring regular air conditioning maintenance in Florissant and St. Charles can have a big impact on your monthly energy use.
+By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, this can help your HVAC system run more efficiently.
+Increasing efficiency also limits strain on key parts and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-- Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by keeping airflow as smooth and consistent as possible.
-When filters are old and less effective, an AC unit has to work harder, and the added strain may impact the system’s life span and result in breakdowns.
+• Clean or replace the air filter on a regular basis: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by keeping airflow as smooth and consistent as possible.
+When filters become clogged, your air conditioner will have to work harder, and the strain can reduce the system’s life span and cause breakdowns.

-- Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should install at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+• Confirm your attic is sufficiently insulated: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should have at least 13-14 inches of insulation, while states further north need 16-18 inches.

-- Check your ventilation: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Checking your ductwork for leaks and sealing them can fix both of those problems.
+• Inspect your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can help with both these issues.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
-You should also check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot over time.
+• Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Devoting time and effort to sealing leaks now can help you save a lot over time.